CAVAh/ChatSignalR-dotNet/README.md

 # ChatSignalR-dotNet
- Projeto .net Core criando um servidor de chat usando SignalR
+ .net Core project creating a chat server using SignalR.

+Configuration:

+Open Properties\launchSettings.json and set the machine local IP or localhost on applicationUrl